Environmental issues in the United Arab Emirates: Dust storms

 Dust storms are caused by wind blowing over the desert.
-The biology department of the United Arab Emirates University investigated Dust storm's frequencies and strengths on a 5-year time period, between 2004 and 2009, and have ascertained that climate change effects could be the reason for the resultant of a noticeable shift in the characteristics of dust storms.
+The biology department of the United Arab Emirates University investigated dust storm frequencies and strengths on a 5-year time period, between 2004 and 2009, and have ascertained that climate change effects could be the reason for the resultant of a noticeable shift in the characteristics of dust storms.
 "The range of mineral compositions of the collected dust samples is consistent with temporally and spatially variable dust sources, associated with changing wind patterns over the Persian Gulf."

-The reason for this development is given by rising temperature which causes less precipitation.
-The consequence is dehydration of already dry landscape.
-UAE's climate condition of hot temperature and semi-arid landscape affects also the reaction between industrial pollution and airborne dust different than other places in the world.
+The reason for this development is given by rising temperatures which causes less precipitation.
+The consequence is dehydration of an already dry landscape.
+The UAE's climate condition of hot temperatures and semi-arid landscape affects also the reaction between industrial pollution and airborne dust different than other places in the world.
 This reaction might support the correlation between the pollution caused by human consumption and the increasing airborne dust frequency.

 "Dust provides surfaces for heterogeneous reactions, it can get compounds, dangerous compounds that we could not see in other places" explained Professor Georgiy Stenchikov at King Abdullah University of Science and Technology in Saudi Arabia.
 Mr Stenchikov points out that the reaction between dust and man-made pollutants in the desert of the UAE is unique and must still be investigated by scientists.
 Moreover, it is possible that the effects are even worse than assumed.

-For instance one man-made pollutant produced by the production and the use of iron, causes rising levels of dimethyl sulfide (DMS) in the atmosphere.
-Dimethyl sulfide are responsible for condensation nuclei which are vital for the formation of clouds and precipitation.
+For instance, one man-made pollutant produced by the production and the use of iron causes rising levels of dimethyl sulfide (DMS) in the atmosphere.
+Dimethyl sulfide is responsible for condensation nuclei which are vital for the formation of clouds and precipitation.
 By oxidation, DMS "will scatter solar radiation effectively with a consequent decrease in global temperature as a climate feedback."

-A positive effect of dust storm is the distribution of mineralogical nutrients which have a good influence on the marine ecosystem.
+A positive effect of a dust storm is the distribution of mineralogical nutrients which have a good influence on the marine ecosystem.

 Mitigating climate change

+The UAE hosted the 2023 United Nations Climate Change Conference.
+However, the Emirates faced extensive criticism over its human rights restrictions and for appointing the head of an oil company (Abu Dhabi National Oil Company), Sultan Al Jaber, as the President of COP28.
+Human rights groups condemned Al Jaber's appointment, saying he was incompatible with the role because ADNOC planned to expand its fossil fuel production, causing more damage to the climate.

 Nuclear power

-Nuclear power "emerged as a proven, environmentally promising and commercially competitive option which could make a significant base-load contribution to the UAE's economy and future energy security."
-This statement was given by The World Nuclear Association, an international organization which represents the global nuclear industry.

-In 2006, the United Arab Emirates agreed to an investigation of the Gulf Cooperation Council (GCC) for the construction of nuclear power plants in the Persian Gulf area.
-Two years later the country announced a nuclear energy policy driven by a study which estimates an increase in energy demand of over 40 GWe in 2020.
-UAE's natural gas resources would not be able to supply the demand.
-The same situation with renewable energy which could only produce 6-7% of the required energy by 2020.
-The import of coal is not possible because of its negative impact on the environment and the energy security.
-Thus UAE decided to turn to nuclear.